Vaccinations available at 17 local clinics, pharmacies

 Upon arrival, individuals 70 years and older will be sent to the front of the line.
 Please bring a digital or hard copy appointment confirmation and a photo ID.
 Those due for their second dose are reminded to bring their COVID-19 immunization card.

-You should bring a photo ID to your appointment as well as show your appointment ticket on your electronic device or print-out at check-in.
+Residents should bring a photo ID to the appointment as well as show their appointment ticket on an electronic device or printout at check-in.

-Proof of Guam Residency required (Guam Driver's License, Guam ID, Green Card, USA Passport, FSM Passport, H1B or H2B visas for skilled workers)
+Proof of Guam residency is required, including a Guam driver's license, Guam ID, Green Card, U.S. passport, FSM passport, or H-1B or H-2B visa for skilled workers.

-On Tuesday, the Vaccine and Antiviral Prioritization Policy Committee (VAPPC) approved vaccinations for all members of the 36th Guam Legislature as they were deemed critical service workers.
+On Tuesday, the Vaccine and Antiviral Prioritization Policy Committee approved vaccinations for all members of the 36th Guam Legislature, as they are deemed critical service workers.